RiverArchitect/RA_wiki/wiki/Signposts.md

 | Line 17 | `sidech` | One raster name delineating appropriate sites for side channels|
 | Line 18 | `wild` | One raster name for the spatial confinement of the feature analysis of 0/nodata (= off) and 1 (= on) values for any purpose (wildcard raster)|

-The [[LifespanDesign]] module produces results based on the available information only, where any raster name can be substituted with double quotation marks.
+The <a href="LifespanDesign">LifespanDesign</a> module produces results based on the available information only, where any raster name can be substituted with double quotation marks.
 However, this lack of information reduces the accuracy of final lifespan and design maps.
 No results are produced for a feature where the information is insufficient for the analysis.
 The required information for every feature corresponds to the definitions in the input file.

 ## Map extent input definition files <a name="inmaps"></a>
 The file `RiverArchitect/LifespanDesign/.templates/mapping.inp` defines map center points, extents (*dx* and *dy* in ft or m) and scales (scale has no effect currently).\